Aurebesh Translator

 The script was created by graphic designer Stephen Crane for the original Star Wars films, first appearing as readouts on screens aboard the Death Star in 1977.
 It's been canon ever since, showing up on ship displays, datapads, signage across Coruscant, and as the star wars written language on official merchandise.

-How to Use This Aurebesh Translator
+How to Use the Aurebesh Translator

 1. Type or paste English text into the left box